openbullet/openbullet2-docs/docs/jobs/multi-run-job/running.md

 - Change the number of bots (also while running)
 - Start the job

-If you click on *Start* you will see the progress bar filling up, the logs being printed and some hits being obtained
+If you click on *Start*, you will see the progress bar filling up, the logs being printed, and some hits being obtained.

 ![Multi Run Job (running)](/img/jobs/multi-run-job/viewer-running.png)